Bunion removalBunionectomy; Hallux valgus correction; Bunion excision; Osteotomy - bunion; Exostomy - bunion; Arthrodesis - bunion

 Most people go home the same day they have bunion removal surgery.

-Your doctor or nurse will tell you how to take care of yourself after surgery.
+Your provider will tell you how to take care of yourself after surgery .

-You should have less pain after your bunion is removed.
-You should also be able to walk more easily.
+You should have less pain after your bunion is removed and your foot has healed.
+You should also be able to walk and wear shoes more easily.
 This surgery does repair some of the deformity of your foot, but it will not give you a perfect-looking foot.

-Full recovery may take 3 - 5 months.
+Full recovery may take 3 to 5 months.